UNILAG debunks claim of additional fees increment – The Sun Nigeria

 By Gabriel Dike

-“Members of the university community and general public, especially students and their families are, therefore, implored to rely on the official communication channels of the university for announcements, notice, or update regarding fees, policies, or any other information relating to the university.
-Please be assured of the university’s dedication to uphold its mandate, and commitment to ensuring that students get the best learning experience.”
+“Members of the university community and general public, especially students and their families are therefore, implored to rely on the official communication channels of the university for announcements, notice, or update regarding fees, policies, or any other information relating to the university,” Alaga-Ibraheem said.

 BREAKING NEWS: Nigerians have now been approved to earn US Dollars; let’s show you the process and methods to earn $5000-$10,000 monthly.
 Click here to see the possibilities.